 - Virginia: Carroll, Grayson, Scott, Smyth, Washington, Wythe

-Promotional materials, including a variety of labels, signs, rubber bands, twist ties, and plastic bags, are available for purchase by producers and tailgate markets.
-We supply a variety of promotional materials for businesses, including window stickers and farmer profiles.
-Certified farms, tailgate markets, and partner businesses can also use the Appalachian Grown logo on their packaging and promotions.
-The program also provides a variety of other services and resources for farms, tailgate markets, and partner businesses.
+Promotional materials are available for purchase by producers and tailgate markets.
+We also supply promotional materials for businesses, including window stickers and farmer profiles.
+All Appalachian Grown partners can use the Appalachian Grown logo on their packaging and promotions.
+A variety of other services and resources are also available for farms, tailgate markets, and partner businesses.

 The Appalachian Grown logo is a trademark of ASAP (Appalachian Sustainable Agriculture Project).
 To protect the integrity of the logo and the local food market, local producers, food processors, retailers, and wholesalers must meet particular standards and comply with logo-use restrictions.
 The standards and restrictions are meant to protect the mark.
 The Appalachian Grown logo may only be used to represent food and agricultural products grown or raised by certified Appalachian Grown farms.